MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxtargets/nf-acxtargets-acxtargetfactorycircuitgetwdfiotarget.md

 ## -description

-The **AcxTargetFactoryCircuitGetWdfIoTarget** given an existing ACXTARGETFACTORYCIRCUIT object, returns a WDFIOTARGET object.
+The **AcxTargetFactoryCircuitGetWdfIoTarget** function given an existing ACXTARGETFACTORYCIRCUIT object, returns a WDFIOTARGET object.
 For more information about WDF IO targets see [Initializing a General I/O Target](/windows-hardware/drivers/wdf/initializing-a-general-i-o-target).

 ## -parameters